Coronavirus cases rise to 31 in Nepal

-According to the health ministry, of the total COVID-19 cases, three patients, including a 65-year-old woman, have recovered completely.
+According to the health ministry, of the total COVID-19 cases, four patients have recovered completely.
+While three patients, including a 65-year-old woman, were discharged from hospitals on Saturday, one recovered last month.
+A total of 8,081 coronavirus tests have been conducted so far, it said.
 Meanwhile, eight persons were injured on Sunday in the Bahadurmai area of Parsa district following a clash between two groups over some Jaamati people taking shelter in a mosque there.

 According to police, locals pelted stones at the mosque protesting the Jaamati people taking shelter there.
 In retaliation, those inside the mosque also pelted stones.
 Eight persons were injured in the crash, police said.
 Two persons have been arrested in connection with the clash.

+In a separate incident, police raided a mosque at Mayadevi village in Kapilvastu district where 14 people had gathered for prayers, violating lockdown norms.
+The security personnel took the group to a nearby quarantine center.
+Nepal is under lockdown till April 27.
 Authorities in Nepal's Sunsari district on Saturday sealed 14 mosques and quarantined 33 Indians and seven Pakistanis taking refuge there, amid a surge in the coronavirus cases in the country.
 The mosques were sealed in Itahari Municipality in eastern Nepal.
-Nepal is under lockdown till April 27.
+As part of its efforts to combat coronavirus, the government has released 421 inmates from various prisons across the country following a recent Supreme Court order, said Pradip Raj Kandel, Director General in the Department of Prison Management.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)